Bluejays and Wildcats earn medals at Syracuse

 Carding a 62 for A-G was Zoey Clausen and Jenna Mills shot a 72.
 Rounding out the team score for the Bluejays was Adelyn Harms with a 75.

 For Cedar Bluffs, both golfers found themselves inside the top 10.
-Taking seventh place and shooting a 58 was Addy Sweeney and Elly Samek earned tenth place by carding a 59.
+Taking seventh place and shooting a 58 was Addy Sweeney and Elly Samek earned 10th place by carding a 59.

 People are also reading…